 Many patients wish for a holistic medical system but are very often disappointed in the world of specialised oriented medical systems.
 In 1933, A.Stacher had formulated what is to be understood in a holistic medical system:

 The basic axiom of a scientific oriented systemanalysis, makes use of certain methodical analytical systems for the benefits of therapeutic results; and having the unusual assignment of dealing with diagonistic dates occupied with biocybernetic and systemanalytical methods.

-Meanwhile 80 different specialised medical systems are diciplinary well advanced but nonetheless deficient; in that the cognitive integration and synthesis of specialists are not optimally well coordinated.
+Meanwhile 80 different specialised medical systems are disciplinary well advanced but nonetheless deficient; in that the cognitive integration and synthesis of specialists are not optimally well coordinated.

-The asian holistic medical systems could help us to overcome this gap or shortcomming.
+The Asian holistic medical systems could help us to overcome this gap or shortcoming.
 In a very special way Ayurveda can be applied to erase this deficit.
 Since there are ample historical source material on Ayurveda available one can turn to this for information.
 To understand Ayurveda one must delve in the fundamental philosophical structures of this system .

 Thus behaviourial pattern and accurate understanding of an individual being viewed as a whole, as a complete entity incorporating body, mind soul is the basic foothold of Ayurvedic healing method.
 Not to see the disease as a separate block but to understand the nature of the illness; the nature of the person and the relation of nature/surrounding as a larger extension of the human being.
 Human existence as a harmonious balance in tune with the universe.

 An integral part of the elements air, earth, fire, water and ether, a microcosm in the macrocosm.